neerav47/Landmark-Detection-and-Robot-Tracking/README.md

 ## Files

-- `Notebook 1` : Robot moving and sensing
+- `Robot Moving and Sensing.ipynb` : Robot moving and sensing
-- `Notebook 2` : Omega and Xi, Constraints
+- `Omega and Xi, Constraints.ipynb` : Omega and Xi, Constraints
-- `Notebook 3` : Landmark detection and tracking
+- `Landmark Detection and Tracking.ipynb` : Landmark detection and tracking
 - `robot_class.py` : Robot object with its world
 - `helpers.py` : helper functions